Access graph: a novel graph representation of public transport networks for accessibility analysis: Methodology

 \subsection{Preliminaries}

+Many real-world systems, among them (public) transport systems, can be modelled as networks, comprising of sets of elements and their interconnections.
+A network is modelled as a graph that possesses certain properties of the real-world objects represented by nodes and edges.
 A graph is a structure $G(V,E)$ with a set of vertices, or nodes, $V = \{v_1,...,v_N\}$ and a set of edges $E = \{e_{ij}\}$, where an edge $e_{ij} = (v_i, v_j)$ connects nodes $v_i$ and $v_j$. $N = |V|$ and $M = |E|$ are the dimension and the size of the graph, respectively.
 A graph with no edges is an empty graph, and a graph where all pairs of nodes share an edge, is a complete graph, or a clique.
 A graph is most commonly represented in matrix form with the adjacency matrix $A$ of dimension $N\times N$ and with entries $a_{ij} = 1$ if there is an edge between nodes $i$ and $j$, and $a_{ij} = 0$ otherwise.
 A weighted representation provides a generalisation where edges are assigned weights, corresponding to their properties (e.g. cost or strength of connection).
-Node degree $D(i)$ of node $i$ counts the number of the node's direct neighbours, and equals the sum of the corresponding row in the adjacency matrix, $D(i) = \sum_{j=1}^N a_{ij}$.
-If the graph is connected, the $N\times N$ matrix $\mathcal{D}$ of the graph contains as elements $d_{ij}$ the lengths of the shortest paths between all pairs of nodes.
+Node degree $k(i)$ of node $i$ counts the number of the node's direct neighbours, and equals the sum of the corresponding row in the adjacency matrix, $k(i) = \sum_{j=1}^N a_{ij}$.
+The $N\times N$ distance matrix of the graph$\mathcal{D}$ contains as elements $d_{ij}$ the lengths of the shortest paths between all pairs of nodes.
+If the graph is disconnected, the respective elements are set to infinity by convention.

-Many real-world systems, among them (public) transport systems, can be modelled as networks, comprising of sets of elements and their interconnections.
-A network is modelled as a graph that possesses certain properties of the real-world objects represented by nodes and edges.